sisk-http/website/static/docs/fundamentals/request-handlers.md

 # Request handling

-Request handlers are functions that run before and after a request is executed on the router.
+Request handlers, also known as "middlewares", are functions that run before or after a request is executed on the router.
 They can be defined per route or per router.

 There are two types of request handlers: